jrx/vault-k8s-ns-tf/README.md

 The following are decisions that could be made for different approaches with the architecture.

 1. `customer-secret-policy` is being attached to the kubernetes role.
-An alternative approach would have been to attach it to the customer-success-group.
+An alternative approach would have been to attach it to the sea-group.

-2. Multiple roles (e.g. `colinapp-role`,`lewisapp-role`) are being defined on each namespace.
+2. Multiple roles (e.g. `janapp-role`,`saraapp-role`) are being defined on each namespace.
 Since these are all linked to the same Vault policy and the same Kubernetes namespace, a single role could just be used for the multiple Kubernetes service accounts to authenticate to.

-3. The entities created at the `customer-success` namespace level could be directly made members of the `customer-success-group` internal group, rather than indirectly made members of it through their membership of the `csa-group` internal group on the `csa` namespace.
+3. The entities created at the `sea` namespace level could be directly made members of the `sea-group` internal group, rather than indirectly made members of it through their membership of the `sa-group` internal group on the `sa` namespace.

-4. `csa-app-secret-policy` could equally just be made part of the csa-secret-policy, or attached directly to the `csa-group` internal group, since it uses policy path templating.
+4. `sa-app-secret-policy` could equally just be made part of the sa-secret-policy, or attached directly to the `sa-group` internal group, since it uses policy path templating.

 ## Running the Demo